mattjhayes/PlantUML-Examples/docs/Diagram-Types/source/sequence-participants-theme.md

-Sequence Diagram with Participants and using a Theme

 [<-Diagram Types](../diagram-types.md)

+Sequence Diagram with Participants and using a Theme:

 ![Sequence Simple](sequence-participants-theme/sequence-participants-theme.png)